 Mr. Smith is dedicated to helping Indian tribal governments achieve their goals.
 Whether as general counsel or special litigation counsel, Mr. Smith consistently finds the best legal and business solutions to benefit tribal communities.

 Mr. Smith was listed by The Best Lawyers in America® for Native American Law in 2019 and the five years immediately preceding.
 He was recognized as a Washington “Super Lawyer” for Native American Law in 2017 and the three years immediately preceding by Super Lawyers magazine.
 Mr. Smith was named a 2016 “Rising Star” by Law360 for Native American Law.
-Mr. Smith was listed in the 2016, 2017 and 2018 editions of Chambers USA: America’s Leading Lawyers for Business for Native American Law and he was also ranked nationally as a “Recognized Practitioner” for Native American Law in 2020, 2021 and 2022 and ranked nationally as “Up and Coming” for Native American Law in 2016 and 2017 by Chambers USA: America’s Leading Lawyers for Business.
+Mr. Smith was listed in the 2019 and the three years immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business for Native American Law and he was also ranked nationally as a “Recognized Practitioner” for Native American Law in 2020, 2021 and 2022 and ranked nationally as “Up and Coming” for Native American Law in 2016 and 2017 by Chambers USA: America’s Leading Lawyers for Business.
 Mr. Smith is a recipient of the firm’s Pro Bono Collaboration Award in 2017 for his work on a federal civil rights litigation case for a Native Hawaiian father and his two young sons against the boys’ elementary schools, their principal, and superintendent.